 To determine the command area: well discharge and crop water requirements for each crop type is considered.
 The area shown below are calculated for vegetables and fruits at Highland (>2300 masl), Mid land (1300-2300 masl), and Low land (<1300 masl) agro ecology.
 The application efficiency for furrow & basin, watering can and drip irrigation is taken as 60%, 75% and 90% respectively.
 However, for seedling production high area can be developed.

-Table 18- Command area for different well discharge for Highland, midland and Low land agro ecology for different irrigation hours
+Table 18- Command area for different well discharge, application system and Agro-ecology